 Thank you letters today typically include the proper disclosures each time a donor gives, whether online, by check or through monthly giving.

 It is good practice as well to provide a summary of giving for the year at the beginning of the next year, just at the time when donors are typically preparing their tax returns.
 Just remember that a receipt is not a thank you.
 The receipt should be a minor part of the letter.
 Check this example of a letter that also includes a record of the donation that can be used for tax purposes.

 It's always nice to include an invitation to visit your agency and see your work first-hand.
 In today's world where you might be soliciting donations from people all over the world, engagement can be attained through social media.
 Encourage your donor to follow your organization on Facebook and Twitter or any other social networks that you participate in.

 Since there are no hyperlinks in a mailed letter, give your website address and then make sure that your social media buttons are easy to find.
 Include a specific invitation to visit the website and click on those buttons and to sign up for your email newsletter or other communications.
 Social media icons are some of the most important elements on your charity's website.

-Provide the name, telephone number and email address of someone in the organization that the donor can contact with questions.
-Be sure that the person named is really available and knows that they might be contacted.
+Donors should have the name, telephone number and email address of someone in the organization that they can contact with questions.
 Customer service is just as important for nonprofits as for businesses, so make it easy for a donor to find a real person to talk with.

 More about thanking donors: